buddydev/buddypress-notifications-widget/readme.txt

 1. This shows notifications in widget screenshot.png

 == Changelog ==
+= 1.2.0 =
+ * Complete rewrite of the widget
+ * Added option to allow showing widget even when there are no notifications.
+ * Changed text-domain to 'buddypress-notifications-widget'
+ * Widget will be disabled automatically when notifications component is not enabled.

 = 1.1.2 =
  * Fixed for listing of notifications
  * Tested with BuddyPress 2.6.0

 = 1.1.1 =